is00hcw/requirejs-maven/README.md

     cd requirejs-maven
     mvn clean install

-Than, add the plugin to your pom:
+Then, add the plugin to your pom:

     <plugins>
       ..